StuWares/breakoutJs/README.md

 # breakoutJs
-Simple Breakout game using HTML5 Canvas and pure JS
+Simple Breakout game using HTML5 Canvas and pure JS in a single file!